kartikmungole/Restaurant-Project/README.md

 * Check Table Number: After booking, users can see their assigned table number for reference.

-Usage
+## Usage
-Booking a Table:
+**Booking a Table**:

-Navigate to the "Book a Table" page.
+* Navigate to the "Book a Table" page.
-Fill in the required details such as date, time, and party size.
+* Fill in the required details such as date, time, and party size.
-Submit the form to reserve your table.
+* Submit the form to reserve your table.
 Viewing Special Menu:

 Visit the "Special Menu" section to explore the restaurant’s featured dishes.